hanatoneko/LCF-Projects/README_main.txt

 README

-Here's a breakdown of the folders of code, and each folder has its own readme for the files inside:
+Here's a breakdown of the folders of code:

-*note the directory addresses for experiment data, cplex location, etc will need to be updated for any files you want to use
+**note the directory addresses for experiment data, cplex location, etc will need to be updated for any files you want to use**

 main code: the files in this folder  (i.e. not in a subfolder).
 They should function, and all files were used in the official paper experiments.